losrobbos/todo-backend/readme.md

   - you need to provide the token in your request in a header named "Auth".
   - e.g. "Auth": "eyA163485585eggj"

-Once it works locally:
+Once it works locally - prepare deployment:
 - Create a file .env for your production data (=> fill in your MongoDB Atlas URL)
+- Put the .env in the folder config
 - Run your seed script in this way: `NODE_ENV=production npm run seed`
+  - this should write now some records into your CENTRAL database (so Atlas likely)
-- Check if the users & todos were filled into the central DB
+- Check if the users & todos were filled into the central DB, by looking into Atlas or Compass
-- In case you wanna deploy to heroku: "heroku create"
+- In case you wanna deploy to heroku: run "heroku create" in the app folder
   - For Heroku you need to set the environment variables online - in the project page
+  - For Deployment: "git push heroku master"
 - In case you deploy to vercel: Just run "vercel"